single battery garage refurbishment Stratford before

 These garages have lintel/fascias that in many cases have completely broken down (having been constructed over 50 years ago).
 In the photo below we can see that the entire fascia has become crumbled aggregate.

-Crumbling lintel
+Crumbling lintel from roof

 The shell of the garage is usually sound unless it has suffered from a collision and even this garage can be given a new lease of life by conversion to the System LX format.